Keep On Chooglin' (song): Lyrics and music

 Creedence Clearwater Revival often used "Keep On Chooglin'" as their final song in live concerts.
 Although the album version lasted a little under 8 minutes, in concert the song could extend for more than 15 minutes.
-Live versions have been included on several Creedence Clearwater Revival live albums, including Live in Europe, The Concert and Live at Woodstock. as well as the final song performed live in the 2022 Netflix documentary Travelin' Band: Credence Clearwater Revival at the Royal Albert Hall.
+Live versions have been included on several Creedence Clearwater Revival live albums, including Live in Europe, The Concert and Live at Woodstock. as well as the final song performed live in the 2022 Netflix documentary Travelin' Band: Creedence Clearwater Revival at the Royal Albert Hall.

 "Keep On Chooglin'" was included on the soundtrack of the 1980 Art Linson film Where the Buffalo Roam and on the compilation album The Long Road Home.

 Cover versions

 John Fogerty has frequently played "Keep On Chooglin'" in his live solo concerts.
 Versions have been included on several of his albums, including The Long Road Home – In Concert and 50 Year Trip: Live at Red Rocks, as well as a special edition of Revival.
 The Hammersmith Gorillas covered "Keep On Chooglin'" on their 1999 album Gorilla Got Me.
 Lee Benoit covered it on his 2000 album Dis 'N' Dat.